WPXS

-WPXS (channel 13) is a religious television station licensed to Mount Vernon, Illinois, United States (a city within the Paducah, Kentucky–Cape Girardeau, Missouri–Harrisburg, Illinois television market), but primarily serving the St. Louis market.
+WPXS (channel 13) is a religious television station licensed to Mount Vernon, Illinois, United States, serving the St. Louis area.
 The station is owned and operated by the Daystar Television Network.
 WPXS' transmitter is located on Five Forks Road near New Athens, Illinois.
+Although Mount Vernon is part of the Paducah, Kentucky–Cape Girardeau, Missouri–Harrisburg, Illinois television market, WPXS is assigned by Nielsen to the larger St. Louis market.